January in Barcelona 2026

 It’s a moment for the city’s multicultural community to come together and celebrate the start of the Lunar New Year, a festival with deep significance in Chinese culture.
 This celebration beautifully blends Catalan and Chinese customs, showcasing the rich cultural traditions of both communities.
 It allows people to experience a unique cross-cultural exchange through lively performances, parades, and diverse culinary offerings in one afternoon.

-January in Barcelona: Events
+January in Barcelona: Art & Culture

 Els Llums de Sant Pau

-A Christmas highlight that extends until 12th January is the Llums de Sant Pau at the modernist Hospital de Sant Pau.
+A Christmas highlight that extends until 11th January is the Llums de Sant Pau at the modernist Hospital de Sant Pau.
 This dazzling light display transforms the historic hospital complex into a luminous wonderland, making it a must-see attraction.
 Visitors can stroll through the illuminated grounds, marveling at the intricate light installations.
 It’s a magical experience perfect for all ages.

 Palo Alto Market